dmancevo/mrsteven/README.md

 ## 🎮 Play Now!

+**Play the live game at [dragonseeker.win](https://dragonseeker.win/)!**

-Start the server and visit http://localhost:8000 to begin playing!
+Or run locally by starting the server and visiting http://localhost:8000:

 ```bash
 cd app